-With your application, we will survey all of the leading Canadian lenders to find the best rate mortgages in Canada.
-This FREE unbiased service guarantees that you will receive the lowest mortgage rates and the most savings over the term of your mortgage:
+We will survey the market and search dozens of mortgage lenders to find the best rates in Canada.
+This FREE unbiased service ensures that you will receive low mortgage rates and huge savings over the term of your mortgage:

 A mortgage calculator is a quick and easy way to calculate your mortgage payments.

 Learn exactly how much you can afford to spend before you buy.

 If you decide not to build brand new and have opted for purchasing a re-sale, it is extremely important to carefully assess the following pros and cons before purchasing:Pros